 We call it World (Domination) Headquarters

-One last thing from Gary … I got tired of music shops always treating ukulele like a second-class part of their stores.
-So I decided we need a place just for us.
+From Gary: I got tired of music shops always treating ukulele like a second-class part of their stores.
+So I decided to build a place just for us.
 In the other stores, it’s all guitars, amplifiers, and band instruments.
 And, as you know, most of them are going out of business thanks to Amazon.
 So, if you did buy a ukulele from Amazon or one of those other stores, bring it down to me and let me check it and do a proper set-up on it.
 Usually, I can make it sound and play better.
 Lately, I’ve been finding some real junk that people bought thinking it was a good deal and I will be able to tell you if you got “uked.”
-If you’re thinking about buying your first or second ukulele, you really should come hang out and let me help you know your options.
+If you’re thinking about buying your first or second ukulele, you should come hang out and let me help you know your options.
 The internet will lead you down many a dark dead end if you spend time looking for ukulele education there.
-Plus I have all the fun stuff you’ll need to make practicing pleasant, and I have a nice repair shop, and private lessons available.
+I have all the fun stuff you’ll need to make practicing pleasant, and I have a nice repair shop, and private lessons available.
 Heck, it’s just a jolly good place.
-I don’t keep regular office hours (since I’m supposedly out making new musicians, and practicing (but I’m really golfing), so call, text or email: 303-984-0777 or firstname.lastname@example.org.
-I’ve worked wholesale arrangements with a mess of music merchandisers like Ohana, Worth, Cordoba, Cort, Mahalo, Denver, Savarez, Guild and Snark and I’m always interested in adding quality products and manufacturers to the inventory so if you create great musical equipment at a price that makes sense, call me.
+I don’t keep regular office hours since I’m supposedly out making new musicians (but I’m really golfing), so call, text or email: 303-984-0777 or email@example.com to get an appointment.
+I’ve worked wholesale arrangements with a mess of music merchandisers like Ohana, Worth, Cordoba, Cort, Mahalo, Denver, Savarez, Guild and Snark, and I’m always interested in adding quality products and manufacturers to the inventory so if you create great musical equipment at a price that makes sense, call me.
 I even have used equipment from time to time and might be able to help you sell your stuff too.
 Here’s a link to the store.

 Here are the videos we think you should have already seen.